folio-org/folio-org.github.io/guidelines/development-design-review.md

 During refinement a team works with the relevant Product Owners ([PO](/reference/glossary/#po)) to gain an understanding of upcoming work and split up the work into estimated UI and backend issues.

 This process should involve some discussion around design and technical issues.
-Where possible these should be documented on the issue and followed up by the technical lead.
+Where possible these should be documented on the issue and followed up by the Technical Lead.

 ### Sprint planning